 Anyway, you have nothing to worry about, as during the troubleshooting solutions from below we will see how to fix this system issue.

-How to fix Windows 10 login screen missing issue
+How can I fix the Windows 10 login screen missing issue?

 1. Initiate a fresh restart

 A restart operation might fix this problem, if the malfunction is not caused by corrupted files or by a malicious app or process.
 So, if the Windows 10 login screen is missing press and hold the Power button for a few seconds until the shutdown process is completed.

 Then, re-initiate the boot sequence.
 If the problem is still there, download one of these registry cleaners and scan your system.
 If the issue persists, resume the rest of the troubleshooting methods from below.